 If you have owned property before and wish to apply for the FHSS scheme, you may be granted an exception if you have suffered financial hardship.

 Specific conditions also dictate which super contributions are eligible to be withdrawn under the FHSS scheme.
 These can be found via the ATO website.

-Once you have submitted the application for FHSS determination, you will be notified of your maximum release amount.
+Once you have applied to FHSS determination, you will be notified of your maximum release amount.
 Your FHSS determination should be calculated instantly once submitted.

 Once the determination step is completed, you should also have access to request an FHSS release from the same section of the ATO website.
 It’s important to note that if the contract of sale for the property has been signed more than 14 days before your release request, you will be subject to FHSS tax.

 Also, be sure to review your request thoroughly before submission.
 Once you have requested a release, you can’t request another one, even if you have requested an amount below your FHSS maximum release amount.

 It will take between 15 and 25 business days for the funds to be released.
 This amount will be taxed at your expected marginal tax rate, including the Medicare levy, minus a 30% offset.